namhyung/uftrace/doc/uftrace-record.md

 :   Do not bind dynamic symbol address.
 This option uses the `LD_BIND_NOT` environment variable to trace library function calls which might be missing due to concurrent (first) accesses.
 It is not meaningful to use this option with the `--no-libcall` option.

 \--nest-libcall
 :   Trace function calls between libraries.
 By default, uftrace only record library call from the main executable.
+Implies `--force`.

 -D *DEPTH*, \--depth=*DEPTH*
 :   Set global trace limit in nesting level.